Unbiased Rough Integrators and No Free Lunch in Rough-Path-Based Market Models: Introduction

 Two previous related works provide some hints.
 The first construction was made for fractional Brownian motions (fBm) with Hurst parameter $H\in(\frac{1}{3}, \frac{1}{2}]$ in \cite{QX18}, where an It\^o-type rough path lift was crafted such that state-dependent arbitrages are excluded if the gain process is interpreted as a rough integral.
 However, as pointed out therein, this is theoretically unsatisfactory since fBm itself is non-Markovian and admits memories for $H\neq \frac{1}{2}$; restricting strategies to be purely state-dependent leaves the most important question unanswered.
 Yet another relevant discussion was made in \cite{DJ23} for rough differential equations driven markets.
 Their settings contain proportional transaction cost, for which only portfolios of bounded variation were allowed to ensure a well-defined transaction cost process, so that the integral used therein was essentially still a Riemann-Stieltjes integral rather than a rough integral.

-The main contribution of this paper is to provide a definitive answer to the questions above.
+The main contribution of this paper is to provide an answer to the questions above.
 Roughly speaking, continuous frictionless rough-path-based market models with non-semimartingale drivers are ruled out in our setting.